William J. Lynn III: Deputy Secretary of Defense

-The Pentagon leadership has started a sweeping effort to free up about $100 billion over the next five years to maintain current fighting forces and to modernize weapons systems.
-Lynn in June 2010 said the goal is to find more savings within the defense budget without cutting the top-line number.
+Pentagon leaders began an effort to save about $100 billion over five years to maintain fighting forces and to modernize weapons.
+In June 2010, Lynn said the goal is to find more savings within the defense budget without cutting the top-line number.
 Pentagon leaders are eying 2 to 3 percent real growth in the Pentagon's budget for the areas that need it most: force structure and modernization.
 Two-thirds of the $100 billion cost savings spread out over the next five years will come from trimming overhead on a department-wide basis.
 That money will be directly transferred into the force structure and modernization accounts, Lynn explained.
 The rest of the cost savings would come from "developing efficiencies within those force structure and modernization accounts," he added.
 "If we're able to reduce overhead accounts where we don't need those increases, shift it to the force structure and modernization accounts, we can get that 2 to 3 percent [real growth] and we can do what we think we need to do in technology refresh, modernization, protecting quality of life and all those critical factors."

-Lynn warned that in order to get to the $100 billion in savings the Pentagon leadership and the military services will have to identify "lower priority programs" that are not going to be part of future budgets.
+Lynn warned that in order to get to the $100 billion in savings the Pentagon leaders and the military services will have to identify "lower priority programs" that are not going to be part of future budgets.

-On January 6, 2011, Secretary of Defense Robert Gates outlined the $100 bn worth of savings planned over the next 5 fiscal years (FY2012-FY2016) designed to be reinvested in military capabilities, plus additional 5-year savings worth $78 bn designed to contribute to deficit reduction.
+On January 6, 2011, Defense Secretary Robert Gates outlined the $100 billion over the five fiscal years (2012-16) to be spent on military capabilities, plus additional 5-year savings worth $78 billion designed to contribute to deficit reduction.
 These include, among other things, the consolidation of numbered air force staff, the disestablishment of JFCOM and the Second Fleet, Air Mobility Command fuel savings, multi-year procurement policies, and cancellations of hundreds of report requirements (many of them dating back to the 1950s).

 In May 2011 Lynn indicated that the department is moving to balance how much it invests in counterinsurgency versus more traditional military capabilities.
 "I think you can decide which of those two you want to emphasize," said William Lynn.
 "I don't think you can eliminate either.
 I don't think that's possible."
 Lynn said the wars in Iraq and Afghanistan have been more difficult than had been expected, but the U.S. military must have enough troops and the right kind of training, equipment and family support for future long conflicts, which he said are still "plausible."